 To gain entry to the Mansion grounds, all visitors over the age of 18 must present a government-issued photo ID or passport matching the name on the ticket issued.
 Children under the age of 18 are welcome without an ID or passport when accompanied by an adult.
 Upon entry, all guests must go through magnetometers for security screening.

 Map of Location of the Governor's Mansion

 Parking is available at metered spaces on Fourth and Fifth Street near the Mansion.
-Also, the Dana-Thomas House parking lot, which is located nearby at the intersection of Cook Street and Third Street, may be used while visiting the Mansion.
+Also, the Dana-Thomas House parking lot, which is located nearby at the intersection of Fourth Street and Lawrence Street, may be used while visiting the Mansion.
 This free lot is about a five minute walk to the Mansion.